urbanjost/M_starpac/README.md

          should recheck the derivative at another row.

-       * The user-supplied  derivative and  the approximated derivative  do not agree to the required  number of digits but the  user-supplied deriva- tive is identically  zero and  the approximated  derivative  is nearly zero.
+       * The user-supplied  derivative and  the approximated derivative  do not agree to the required  number of digits but the  user-supplied derivative is identically  zero and  the approximated  derivative is nearly zero.
 The user should recheck the derivative at another row.

        * The user-supplied derivative and the approximated  derivative disagree but the user-supplied derivative is identically zero.
 The user should